-207. This form is used for reporting the risk-weighted amount of equity exposures that are subject to the simple risk-weight method.
+- 245. This form is used for reporting the risk-weighted amount of equity exposures that are subject to the simple risk-weight method other than those equity exposures reported in Form IRB_EQUO.

+- Item Nature of item

-Columns (1) Portfolio
+- Columns (1) Portfolio

-& (2) An AI having equity exposures subject to the simple risk-weight method is required to divide such exposures into two portfolios: (i) publicly traded equity exposures and (ii) all other equity exposures.
+- & (2) An AI having equity exposures subject to the simple risk-weight method is required to divide such exposures into two portfolios: (i) publicly traded equity exposures and (ii) all other equity exposures.
 These portfolios are assigned with a supervisory risk-weight of 300% and 400% respectively.

+- Columns (3) EAD Calculation
-& (4) For each portfolio, report the exposure amount before netting (column (3))

-and the exposure amount after netting (column (4)).
-Where an exposure is not covered by any valid bilateral netting agreement, the same amount should be entered in both columns.
+& (4) For each portfolio, report the exposure amount before netting (column (3)) and the exposure amount after netting (column (4)).
+Where an exposure is not covered by any valid bilateral netting agreement or valid cross-product netting agreement, the same amount should be entered in both columns.